 CINEMA RED

-Anchored by a film installation showcase featuring work by Wasima Farah and Tiff Tran, the program also presents a series of gatherings that center emerging QTBIPOC, immigrant, and underrepresented voices in film and photography.
+Anchored by a film installation showcase featuring work by Wasima Farah and Tiff Tran on view in PF’s main gallery from May 2 - June 6, the program also presents a series of gatherings that center emerging QTBIPOC, immigrant, and underrepresented voices in film and photography.

 Opening Reception: